-- To get credit, all parts of your response to a problem (or part of a problem) must be correct, specific, and explicit. - You must use standard procedure of solving statistics problems, with standard mathematical symbols and notation.
-Your instructor, as well as your textbook, shows you the standard procedure for solving math problems.
+- To get credit, all parts of your response to a problem (or part of a problem) must be correct, specific, and explicit. - You must use standard procedure of solving math problems, with standard mathematical symbols and notation.
 Clear written communications are expected. - Homework must be written neatly and in an organized manner.
 Homework that is submitted for grading must be in finished form and not in draft form.
 Do not put your sketch work on homework sheets. - Use 3 or 4 decimal places for numerical answers if necessary.
 Units of measurement must be included. - For full credit, show all your WORK (problem setup, formulas and steps of calculation, standard procedure, standard notation, units, ...) - Correct numerical answers with no WORK receive no credit.